Alaska Minimum Coverage Car Insurance: Requirements and Costs (October 2024)

-On average, the monthly cost for state minimum car insurance in Alaska is around $42 per month.
-Look for the cheapest car insurance in Alaska to ensure you're not only compliant with the law but also financially savvy.
+The average monthly cost for state minimum car insurance in Alaska is $43.
+Look for the cheapest car insurance in Alaska to ensure you're compliant with the law and also financially savvy.

 Why Trust MoneyGeek?
-MoneyGeek analyzed data from Quadrant Information Services and the Alaska department of insurance to give you the most accurate cost data for a range of Alakas drivers.
+MoneyGeek analyzed data from Quadrant Information Services and the Alaska Division of Insurance to give you the most accurate cost data for a range of Alakas drivers.

 recency icon